 What does the treatment involve?

 After diagnosing a patient and deciding wich points would be the most suitable, each point is then stimulated with a laser pen for around 20 seconds.
-We're talking seconds in comparison to needle retention time, which may be 20 to 30 minutes.
 Usually patients feel virtually nothing during the session because the pure wavelengths of the lasers create no heat or friction.
 The treatment is very safe and non-invasive.

 Is Laser Acupuncture for me?